ENCODE-DCC/caper/DETAILS.md

 	$ caper run [WDL] -i [INPUT_JSON]
 	```

-	> **WARNING**: If you try to run multiple workflows at the same time then you will see a `db - Connection is not available` error message since multiple Caper instances will try to lock the same DB file `~/.caper/default_file_db`.
+	> **WARNING**: If you use a file DB (`--file-db`) and try to run multiple workflows at the same time then you will see a `db - Connection is not available` error message since multiple Caper instances will try to lock the same DB file `~/.caper/default_file_db`.

 	```bash
 	java.sql.SQLTransientConnectionException: db - Connection is not available, request timed out after 3000ms.
 	```

 	> **WORKAROUND**: Define a different DB file per run with `--file-db`.
 Or start a caper server and submit multiple workflows to it so that the DB file is taken by one caper server only.
-Or use a server-based [MySQL database](DETAILS.md/#mysql-server) instead or disable connection to DB with `--no-file-db` or `-n` but you will not be able to use [Cromwell's call-caching](https://cromwell.readthedocs.io/en/develop/Configuring/#call-caching) to re-use outputs from previous workflows.
+Or use a server-based [MySQL database](DETAILS.md/#mysql-server) instead.

 * `server`: To start a server.
 You can define a server port with `--port`.
 Use a different port for each server for multiple servers.
 If you don't use a default port (`8000`).
 Then define `--port` for all client subcommands like `submit`, `list` and `troubleshoot`.
 If you run a server on a different IP address or hostname, then define it with `--ip` for all client subcomands like `submit`.